lafa/vpn_enforce/README.md

 # vpn_enforce
 Linux shell file to implementing a killswitch when your VPN connection drops.
-This works on ubuntu 25.04 and later, and probably any version of linus using nmcli and ufw.
+This works on ubuntu 25.04 and later, and probably any version of linux using nmcli and ufw.

-Configure the NET_INTERFACE, VPN_INTERFACE, VPN_NAME on the top of the script and run the script.
+Please configure the NET_INTERFACE, VPN_INTERFACE, VPN_NAME variables on the top of the script before running it.

 ## Principle